Friday, 25 May 2012

 'In many cases the bullies are quite unaware of the fact that their behaviour is seen as bullying,' Dr Duncan said.
 'Bullying behaviour needs to be named and shamed if it is to be eliminated from the workplace.'

 According to the research, the types of bullying behaviour most likely to be experienced by staff in schools are the questioning of one’s professional judgement and being set impossible targets, deadlines or workload.
 Over 80 per cent of respondents had experienced these behaviours.

 The least experienced types of bullying behaviour were those actionable by law under the sexual harassment and anti-discrimination legislation or criminal action such as assault.
 Dr Duncan said this suggests simply having a school policy on staff bullying is not sufficient to ensure a bully-free workplace exists.

 'If location, location, location is a guiding principle for real estate investment, then education, education, education is the mantra for investing in a bully-free workplace,' said Dr Duncan. ■

 About the authors:

 Dr Deirdre J Duncan is an Adjunct Professor in Educational Leadership at the Australian Catholic University.
 Dr Dan Riley is an Adjunct Senior Lecturer at the University of New England.
 John Edwards is a statistical analyst with over 20 years experience teaching in secondary schools and has lectured in research methodology at university.

-Bullying of Staff in Schools (ACER Press, 2012) is being launched at ACU North Sydney campus at 10am on Thursday 10 May.
-Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email on email@example.com
+Bullying of Staff in Schools (ACER Press, 2012) was launched at ACU North Sydney campus on Thursday 10 May.
+Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email on email@example.com.